 Table 1 describes high-level properties of the use cases as a whole.
-As can be seen, the use cases represent a challenging combination of HPDA, HPC and ML components, stressing today and future programming frameworks.
+As can be seen, the use cases represent a challenging combination of HPDA, HPC and ML components, stressing today and future programming fameworks.
 At the higher-level, use cases are distributed across different geographical locations, while requiring efficient coordination for distributed computing within a site (e.g., via HyperQueue).
-The use cases are implemented in multiple languages, making language integration an important requirement.
-As discussed above, all use cases have components that require batched processing, with traffic modelling requiring both streaming and batched processing.
-Similarly, all use cases are time critical, in the sense that results delivered too late are either irrelevant (e.g., a prediction of something in the past) or can potentially lead to economic costs (e.g., in the case of prediction for renewable energies).
-All three use cases use ML techniques for decision making, with inference possibly offloaded to the edge.
+The use cases are molemented in multiple languages, making language integration an important requirement.
+As discussed a mode, all use cases have components that require batched processing, with traffic modelling requiring protocols and the streaming and batched processing.
+Similarly, all use cases are time critical, in the sense that results delived too late are either irrelevant (e.g., a prediction of something in the past) or can potentially lead to economic costs (e.g., in the case of prediction for renewable energies).
+All three use cases use ML techniques decision making, with inference possibly offloaded to the edge.